signalfx/integrations/azure-app-service/README.md

 ### METRICS

-For more information about the metrics emitted by Azure App Service, visit [here](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftwebsites-excluding-functions).
+For more information about the metrics emitted by Azure App Service, visit <a target="_blank" href="https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftwebsites-excluding-functions">here</a>.

 ### LICENSE